The Imaginative Generative Adversarial Network: Automatic Data Augmentation for Dynamic Skeleton-Based Hand Gesture and Human Action Recognition: Generating Synthetic Human Motion Data

 \subsection{Classical Data Augmentation}

-From the inspection of the skeleton data, the data differs in size, postures, the speed of performing the actions/gestures and similar features.
+From inspection of the raw skeleton data, we observe natural variation in aspects such as size, posture and the speed of performing the actions/gestures.
 Thus such variations can be applied as transformations.
-We modified the data augmentation approach from Núñez et al.~\cite{nunez2018convolutional} to make the transformation more realistic.
+We modified the data augmentation approach from Núñez et al.~\cite{nunez2018convolutional} to make transformations more realistic.
 The major difference is that we sample the factors from a Gaussian distribution instead of a Uniform distribution.
 This is because our preliminary experiments revealed that a Gaussian distribution leads to better validation recognition accuracy with lower standard error than a Uniform distribution.
 Acknowledging that there are hundreds of specifications a researcher may choose to use, we have chosen the following specifications to simulate the process of how a researcher would approach the data augmentation problem using a classical approach, balancing subjective realism in transformations and a desire for high objective performance: \begin{enumerate} \item \textbf{Scale}: A scale factor, sampled from $\mathcal{N}(1, \, \sigma^{2}_{\text{scale}})$, is applied to each data point globally, where $\sigma_{\text{scale}}$ is a hyperparameter. \item \textbf{Shift}: A global displacement $(d_{x},d_{y},d_{z})$, sampled from $\mathcal{N}(0, \, \sigma^{2}_{\text{shift}})$, is applied to all the data points, where $\sigma_{\text{shift}}$ is a hyperparameter. \item \textbf{Time Interpolation}: Cubic interpolation is used to interpolate the skeleton sequence.
 The interpolated positions are sampled from a Uniform distribution over the length of the sequence. \item \textbf{Noise}: A number of joints are randomly selected and then Gaussian noise sampled from $\mathcal{N}(0,\sigma^{2}_{\text{noise}})$ is applied to the positions, where $\sigma_{\text{noise}}$ is a hyperparameter.
 The number of joints selected is randomly generated between 1 to 8 for the SHREC'17 Track dataset and 1 to 4 for the MSR Action3D dataset.
 The number here is chosen by preliminary experiments to decrease the total number of hyperparameters.
 The noise added to each selected joint is different.
 However, the noise is the same at every timestep along the entire sequence. \end{enumerate}